kubero-dev/kubero/README.md

 Kubero will then start an init container that will clone your repository and another init container to build your app.
 Kubero is now able to start the container and expose it to the internet.
 You can now access your app via the configured domain.

 ## What can Kubero do for you?
-- Create a CI pipeline with up to 4 separate **staging environments** for all your applications
+- Create unlimited CI pipelines with up to 4 separate **staging environments** for all your applications
-- Build, start and cleanup **review-apps** after opening/closing a pull request
+- Automatically build, start, and cleanup **review-apps** after opening/closing a pull request
 - Automatic **redeployment** of the app based on a push to a branch or tag
 - Create scheduled tasks as **cronjobs**
 - Deploy well known apps with **templates** [(Wordpress, Grafana, ...)](https://www.kubero.dev/templates)
-- Easy deployment of your apps on Kubernetes **without helm charts**
+- Easy deployment of your docker containers on Kubernetes **without helm charts**
 - Deploy **add-ons** for your application (PostgreSQL, Redis, [and more ...](https://github.com/kubero-dev/kubero#preconfigured-add-ons))
 - Easy access of **application logs** in the UI
 - Easy and safe **restart** of the application in the UI
-- Periodic **vulnerability scans** of your running apps
+- Triggered or Periodic **vulnerability scans** of your running apps
 - Comes with an API and CLI to integrate with your existing tools

 ## Supported GIT repositories (hosted and self-hosted)